dr-michael-haley/scPortrait_to_IMC/README.md

 ```
 IMC_RUN/
 ├── images/
+│   ├── ROI_001/
-│   ├── CD45/
+│   │   ├── CD45.tiff
-│   │   ├── ROI_001.tiff
+│   │   ├── PanCK.tiff
-│   │   └── ROI_002.tiff
+│   │   └── DNA1.tiff
-│   └── PanCK/
+│   └── ROI_002/
+│       ├── CD45.tiff
-│       ├── ROI_001.tiff
+│       ├── PanCK.tiff
-│       └── ROI_002.tiff
+│       └── DNA1.tiff
 └── masks/
     ├── ROI_001.tiff
     └── ROI_002.tiff
 ```

-Each channel lives in its own subfolder and uses consistent ROI filenames.
-The mask directory contains a matching TIFF per ROI (single whole-cell segmentation).
+Each ROI has its own folder containing all channel TIFFs for that ROI.
+The mask directory contains one whole-cell mask per ROI (same filename stem as the ROI directory).

 ## Configuration

 Edit `config_imc.yml` to suit your hardware (thread count, output image size, normalization).
-The config is passed directly to scPortrait’s `Project`, so additional extraction parameters can be added under the `HDF5CellExtraction` block.
+The config is passed directly to scPortrait's `Project`, so any extraction parameters supported by `HDF5CellExtraction` can be added here.

 ## Usage